dickermoshe/dateutil/readme.md

-# dateutil
+# tz

-`dateutil` is a powerful Dart package designed to simplify the calculate time differences, and manage daylight saving time changes.
+`tz` is a powerful Dart package designed to simplify the calculate time differences, and manage daylight saving time changes.

 ## Features